theforeman/foreman-documentation/guides/README.md

 `make BUILD=foreman-el` - This is the default that is generated with `make html` or `pdf`.

 `make BUILD=satellite` - This generates a downstream preview of the guide.

+`make BUILD=katello` - this generates a katello build of the guide

 `make BUILD=foreman-deb` - This generates  a version for Foreman installed on Debian.